apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 | `metadata`                | The SAML2 identity provider metadata.
 | `appliesTo`               | The owner of the SAML2 identity provider metadata (i.e. `CAS`).

-Note that the signing and encryption keys are expected to be encrypted and signed using CAS crypto keys.
-To see the relevant CAS properties, please [see this guide](../configuration/Configuration-Properties.html#saml-metadata-jpa).

 #### Per Service